den-materials/api-intro/readme.md

 We don't want to sit around and wait for code to execute before we load the rest of our script.
 It would be really nice if we could just describe what we want to happen when the code finally does execute, in a callback.
 </details>

 ### What is an API?

 > Basically, an API is a service that provides raw data for public use.

 API stands for "Application Program Interface" and technically applies to all of software design.
 The DOM and jQuery are actually examples of APIs!
 Since the explosion of information technology, however, the term now commonly refers to web URLs that can be accessed for raw data.

-As we move into building single page applications, now is the perfect time to start understanding how to obtain data on the client side and then render it on the browser.
+As we move into building single-page applications, now is the perfect time to start understanding how to obtain data on the client side and then render it on the browser.

 ### What is Serialized Data?